 The youth shall be immediately enrolled even if the student lacks records normally required for enrollment (such as previous academic records, records of immunizations, other required health records, proof of residency) or has missed application or enrollment deadlines during any period of homelessness.
 Records will immediately be requested from the previous school.
-(42 U.S.C. § 11432(g)(3)(C); Education Code Section 48850(a)(3)(A).)
+(42 U.S.C.
+11432(g)(3)(C); Education Code Section 48850(a)(3)(A).)

-Suppose the student needs to obtain immunizations or does not possess immunization or other medical records.
-In that case, the Executive Director/Principal or designee shall refer the parent/guardian to the Charter School Liaison.
+If the student needs to obtain immunizations or does not possess immunization or other medical records, the

+Executive Director/Principal or designee shall refer the parent/guardian to the Charter School Liaison.
 The Charter School Liaison shall assist the parent/guardian in obtaining the necessary immunizations or records for the student.
-(42 U.S.C. § 11432(g)(3)(C).)
+(42 U.S.C.
+11432(g)(3)(C).)

 A homeless youth may remain in the student's school of origin for the entire period for which the youth is homeless.
-If a youth obtains permanent housing during an academic year, the youth will be permitted to remain in the school of origin through the end of the academic year.
+Homeless students have the right to remain in their school of origin following the termination of the child's status as a homeless student as follows: